IanW6374/homebridge-dynamicAPI/README.md

 ## Install

-The plugin can be installed by running the command:  sudo npm -g homebridge-plugin-garage
+The plugin can be installed by running the command:  sudo npm -g homebridge-dynamicapi

 ## Configuration